Nikitsatsiki/data-ber-10-19/module-2_projects/tableau-project/your-code/README.md

 4. Clean the data in Pandas and keep columns, that serve our purpose and export as csv.<br/>
 5. Import everything into Tableau, join the two dataframes.<br/>
 6. Make conclusions and worksheets out of the new dataframe.<br/>
-7. Design a story and upload.<br/>
+7. Design a Tableau story and upload it to Tableau Public.<br/>

 Repository includes:
 * Jupyter Notebook files